 9. Note that this step uses the parenthetical precisification in Truth.
 Without this precisification, it would be possible for most sentences accepted as mathematical theorems to be true and all sentences of the form mentioned in the text to be false.

 10. There is a related argument which stands to object-directed intentional acts the way the Fregean argument stands to sentences or propositions.
-(See Gödel 1964 and Parsons 1980.)
+(See Gödel 1964 and Parsons 1980 and 1995.)

 (2) People have intuitions as of mathematical objects.

 These premises entail Existence as well: for an intuition can only be veridical when its intentional object exists.
 I will concentrate on the original Fregean argument as this seems more tractable.
 For it is easier to assess whether a mathematical sentence is true than whether a mathematical intuition is veridical.